CHIMNEY BREAST REMOVAL IN ATTIC SPACE

 8. Cost to re-plaster by the plasterers.

 9. Cost to fit new skirtings, covings etc.

 10. Cost to re-decorate all around the elements involved.

 11. Cost of new carpets/ floor coverings.

-I hope you understood this article and find it useful for your proposals we just want you to get the right results and not to make a mistake in doing the build the wrong way around as this could affect the sale to the next purchaser.
+We hope you found this article and find it useful for your proposal, we just want you to get the right results and not to make a mistake in doing the build the wrong way around as this could affect the sale for the next purchaser.
 Regards John.
 D.